 (3) The Company's ownership in the Joyce Lake property was 100% as of March 31, 2021.
-Upon the completion of a private placement and a conversion of certain performance preferred shares in May 2021, the Company's ownership in the property is reduced to 92.0% as of the date of this AIF.
+Upon the completion of private placements in May and October 2021 and a conversion of certain performance preferred shares in May 2021, the Company's ownership in the property is reduced to 91.6% as of the date of this AIF.